Kiortsis & Associates Law Offices Kiortsis & Associates Law OfficesKiortsis & Associates Law Offices

 • Translating technical or other documents

 We have the possibility of secure electronic communication with the European Patent Office (EPO) in Munich, where European Patent applications are filed.
 That is, we are registered with the epoline (www.epoline.org) - provided by the European Patent Office - by use of which we proceed with the filing of Patent applications and payment of renewal annuities directly to the EPO via Internet.
 Furthermore, we use the above service and also the relevant service of espacenet (www.espacenet.com) - provided by the European Patent Office as well - for conducting searches and for obtaining information relating to the existing Patents via Internet.
-Relevant electronic Patent applications and annuity payments in Greece are not yet possible.
+Relevant electronic Patent applications in Greece have been possible since 2015.

 For technical matters we secure the cooperation of prominent technical authorities.
 We translate documents in any field, such as physics and chemistry, electrical and mechanical engineering, biology etc.